dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 If you use parser combinators to build your parsers and evaluators, the hardest part is getting the grammar correct.
 Building a parser generator that takes a grammar and uses a parser combinator library to build a parser is left as an exercise for the reader. :)

-[^1]Explain the difference between javascript function expressions and function definitions.
+[^1]: Explain the difference between javascript function expressions and function definitions.

-[^2]Mention that open() and close() are functions that take a stream.
+[^2]: Mention that open() and close() are functions that take a stream.

-[^3]If you look at the code in the repository you'll see that the non-terminal functions use javascript function definition syntax, not function expression syntax.
+[^3]: If you look at the code in the repository you'll see that the non-terminal functions use javascript function definition syntax, not function expression syntax.
 This is because we have recursive functions and function definitions are hoisted.

-[^4]Note that we test for a number first.
+[^4]: Note that we test for a number first.
 Remember that comment about blowing the stack?
 This is why.